vgarc018/cs100hw4/README.md

 The tokenizer will now require an extra parameter so that it knows which delimiter we're using.
-If this extra parameter is not passed in, then the tokenizer will default to just ignoring *only* white space.
+If this extra parameter is not passed in, then the tokenizer will default to ignoring *only* white space.
+It should also be noted that the non-letter/number characters are each treated as tokens.
+So if you had `&&` somewhere in your string, this would become two separate tokens: `&` and `&`.
 Also, if your `char_separator<char>` has no elements in its set, then your tokenizer will also go with this default.
-This is something you can test on your own, because it's not exactly useful to have strings parse like this.
+It isn't useful to have strings parse like this, but you can test it on your own if you want to see it in action.

 So using the `typedef` from earlier, our declaration will look like
 ```